baseonballs/mpower-sitedocs/site-docs/mathematics/a2/resources/cheatsheets/cheatsheet-a2-identities.md

 # Algebra 2 Identities

-Here’s a list of essential **Algebra 2 identities** and formulas that are widely used:
+A list of essential **Algebra 2 identities** and formulas that are widely used:

 ### 1. **Polynomial Identities**